MotasemAlfarra/starter-academic/content/publication/simcs/index.md

 ---
-title: "SimCS: Simulation for Online Domain-Incremental Continual Segmentation"
+title: "SimCS: Simulation for Domain Incremental Online Continual Segmentation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here